 - In an episode of Last of the Summer Wine, Foggy is eager to buy "the only copy" of a pirate's treasure map.
 His friends are sceptical regarding the non-availability of the original, the suspiciously low and flexible price, and the implausibility of a pirate burying any treasure in inland rural Yorkshire, but he buys it anyway.
 After a long trip over poor terrain (unnecessary, since there was a perfectly good road Foggy neglected to notice), they arrive at the site to find it swarming with treasure-hunters who'd been sold the same fake map.

 - In The Order of the Stick, after the Order of the Scribble was dissolved and each of its former members was assigned the task of guarding one of the rifts, Girard Draketooth deliberately gave wrong co-ordinates for the desert rift to Soon Kim, the member of the Order who he disliked and distrusted the most.
-He instead gave co-ordinates for a completely random spot in the desert, then left a magical message at that spot that would activate and mock Soon Kim if he went to those co-ordinates seeking the rift himself.
+He instead gave co-ordinates for a completely random spot in the desert, then left a magical message (and bomb) at that spot that would activate and mock Soon Kim if he went to those co-ordinates seeking the rift himself.
+Not only was he being Improperly Paranoid about Soon Kim coming for the rift, but he ended up putting the Order in a spot as they needed to find the gate before Xykonnote got to it first.

 - Tangential example: Some mapmakers make deliberate mistakes like nonexistent streets on their maps, so that another map made later featuring the same street can be used as proof of plagiarism.